librenms/librenms/doc/General/Welcome-to-Observium-users.md

 source: General/Welcome-to-Observium-users.md

 LibreNMS is a fork of Observium.
-The reason for the fork is nothing to do with Observium's [move to community vs. paid versions][1].
+The reason for the fork has nothing to do with Observium's [move to community vs. paid versions][1].
 It is simply that we have different priorities and values to the Observium development team.
 We decided to fork (reluctantly) because we like using Observium,